freqtrade/freqtrade/docs/hyperopt.md

 ???
 Hint "Performance tip"
     By doing the calculation of all possible indicators in `populate_indicators()`, the calculation of the indicator happens only once for every parameter.
     While this may slow down the hyperopt startup speed, the overall performance will increase as the Hyperopt execution itself may pick the same value for multiple epochs (changing other values).
+    As this also has Performance implications, hyperopt provides `--analyze-per-epoch` - which will move the execution of `populate_indicators()` to the epoch process.
+This will implicitly also change the `.range` functionality to only return the actually used value.
     You should however try to use space ranges as small as possible.
-Every new column will require more memory, and every possibility hyperopt can try will increase the search space.

 ## Optimizing protections